AI-MOO/AI-MOO/README.md

 **AI-MOO/AI-MOO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 ### Knowledge is power !
-- ✨ I’m currently working on great AI & IoT projects.
+- ✨ I’m currently working on great AI & Data Science projects.
-- 🌱 I’m currently learning Deep Learning, NLP and more
+- 🌱 I’m currently learning Data Engineering, NLP and more
-- 🤔 I’m looking for help with NLP.
+- 🤔 I’m looking for help with Big Data.
 - 💬 Ask me about AI , Data science, IoT , Electrical Engineering.
 - 📫 How to reach me: <a href="https://twitter.com/Science10S">@science10s</a>